Wong Chen: Political career

-Wong Chen was first elected to parliament in the 13th Malaysian general election, winning the seat of Kelana Jaya by defeating National Front (BN) candidate Loh Seng Kok.
-After the general election, he became an MP and continued to speak on the wider variety of issues including GST, 1MDB and also the general economic landscape of Malaysia.
+He made his electoral debut in the 2013 Malaysian general election, where he won the seat of Kelana Jaya.
+He continued to speak on the wide variety of issues including GST, 1MDB and also the general economic landscape of the country.
 As an MP he also gave views on social and human rights issues including Prevention of Terrorism Act and the Sedition Act.